-The Company holds investment in a wholly owned subsidiary VE Sonnedix Luxembourg Holdco 2 S.à r.l.
-Sonnedix Holdco Spain B.V. (the parent), incorporated in Netherlands, owns 99,99% shares of the Company and his ultimate parent company is Sonnedix España S.L. incorporated in Spain.
+The Company holds investment in a wholly owned subsidiary VE Sonnedix EquityCo S.L., which is incorporated in Spain.
+VE Sonnedix Luxembourg Holdco 1 S.C.A. (the parent), owns 100% shares of the Company and is controlled by Sonnedix España, S.L., incorporated in Spain, which is the ultimate parent company.